thijse/JsonRepairSharp/README.md

 Jsonrepair Sharp is a near-literal translation of the TypeScript JsonRepair library, see https://github.com/josdejong/jsonrepair

 The jsonrepair library is basically an extended JSON parser.
-It parses the provided JSON document c haracter by character.
+It parses the provided JSON document character by character.
 When it encounters a non-valid JSON structures it wil look to see it it can reconstruct the intended JSON.
 For example, after encountering an opening bracket {, it expects a key wrapped in double quotes.
 When it encounters a key without quotes, or wrapped in other quote characters, it will change these to double quotes instead.

 The library has many uses, such as: